-The Kai’Siri are a species of extraterrestrial humans whose ancestry comes from Terra, about 100,000 years ago or so, whose language defines the naming conventions of the Gods of Terra setting.
+The Kaisiri are a sub population of extraterrestrial humanity with ancestry from Terra, about 300000 years ago or so, whose language defines the naming conventions of the Gods of Terra setting.

-A proud and warlike people, whose dominant culture resembles a mix of the ancient Dravidian peoples, Rus Viking, and pre-Spaniard Filipino, they are not a civilization to mess with, as they are the premier political power of the Local Galaxy, in a near-constant state of military readiness.
+A proud and warlike people, whose dominant culture resembles a mix of the ancient Dravidian peoples, Rus Viking, and pre-Spaniard Filipino, they are not a civilization to mess with, as they are one of the premier political powers of the Local Galaxy.

-Kai’Siri have several surviving cultures, and at least as many languages, but this page deals with only one: the dominant meta-culture and lingua franca of their empire, the interstellar Exarchate of Sirug.
+Kaisiri have several surviving cultures, and at least as many languages, but this page deals with only one: the dominant meta-culture and lingua franca of their empire, the interstellar Exarchate of Sirug, also known as the Half-Million Worlds.

 Here and there on this blog, I’ve peppered my posts with bits and snippets of their language.
-On this page, the secrets and mysteries of that language, will be laid bare, and terms made clear in their (closest) English translations.
+On this page, the secrets and mysteries of that language will be laid bare, and terms made clearer in their (closest) English approximations.

-I also provide a guide to the sounds of the language, including phonetic characters where necessary.
+I also provide a guide to the sounds of the language, including phonetic characters where necessary.j

-First, I start with the vowels, then the consonants, and the possible syllables combining these.
+First, I start with the vowels, then the consonants, short phrases, and the possible syllables of the language.
 In future updates, I’ll include the actual letters of their alpha-syllabary script and the numerals and number names they use in mathematics.

 Ā: Ah, as in English yard or Bengali আ